-The preload session remains open, and thus the preloaded keys remain loaded, as long as at preload -A simple -K key1 myapplication.py
+The preload session remains open, and thus the preloaded keys remain loaded, as long as at least one instance of preload continues to run.
+If/when the final preload instance terminates, all loaded objects will be cleaned up.

 Example showing a single key, of type simple, being loaded and then an application being launched: